QiangZxi/DM/README.md

 # DM
-The code of paper Understanding Modal Inconsistency in Prompt Learning
+The code of paper Dense Mapping: Leveraging Semantic Asymmetry for Multi-Modal Prompt Learning